movinalot/azure-202-advanced/content/Chapter03/Task1.md

 ---
-title: "1 - Spoke to Spoke Traffic"
+title: "Task 1 - Spoke to Spoke Traffic"
-menuTitle: "1 - Spoke to Spoke Traffic"
+linkTitle: "1 - Spoke to Spoke Traffic"
 weight: 10
 ---

-## EAST WEST Inspection
+## Spoke to Spoke Traffic

 At this point